 - Once installed, increase line pressure gradually and check for leakage around joints.

 If the t strainer is supplied with a start-up screen, monitor pressure drops carefully.
-Moreover, if you want maximum efficiency, first, determine the length of time it takes for the pressure drop to double that in the clean condition.
+Moreover, if you want maximum efficiency, determine the length of time it takes for the pressure drop to double that in the clean condition.
 Furthermore, once the pressure drop reaches an unacceptable value, shut down the line and follow the “Screen Removal Instructions” above.
 Next, a pressure gauge is installed before and after the t-strainer in-line will indicate pressure loss due to clogging.
 Thus may be used to determine when cleaning is required.

 On the other hand, T-strainers can be built to virtually any spec.
 Thus depending on fluid, pressure, and pipe schedule needs.
 As well as, T-strainers can typically handle higher velocities than Y-Strainers.